OscarsCheeseFactory/OscarsCheeseFactory/README.md

 <details>
 <summary>$${\color{#8080e4} ⟡ ݁₊ . \space about \space me \space ! \space ⋆˚࿔}$$ </summary>

  🫧₊˚ ┊ may be dry sometimes , depends on mood

- 🫧₊˚ ┊ favorite colors and purple and green
+ 🫧₊˚ ┊ favorite colors are purple and green

  🫧₊˚ ┊ usually offtab